This-Is-Prince/agent-other-sdks/docs/debridge.md

 Description: Create a bridge order for transferring tokens between chains.

 Example prompts:
-- "Bridge 100 USDC from Ethereum to Base"
+- "Bridge 100 USDC from Base to Polygon"
-- "Transfer 50 USDT from Polygon to Arbitrum"
+- "Transfer 50 USDT from Polygon to BNB Chain"
-- "Send 25 ETH from Base to Optimism"
+- "Send 25 DAI from Base to Polygon"
-- "Move 1000 USDC from Base to Polygon"
+- "Move 1000 LINK from Polygon to Base"
-- "Bridge 10 ETH from Ethereum to Avalanche"
+- "Bridge 10 WETH from Base to Polygon"

 ### Get Token Information